mathisantonetti/Bures-Wasserstein/README.md

 | NaN frequency (%) |       0       |         0       |         2935    |         5028    |         5021    |         5398    |

 # Comparison on a benchmark of random matrices of different dimensions
 The following table shows the  influence of the dimension on the computation efficiency difference between the different implementations.
+The data is the computation time in ms.
 | Implementation | $3 \times 3$ | $30 \times 30$ | $300 \times 300$ | $3000 \times 3000$ |
 |----------------|--------------|----------------|------------------|--------------------|
 | POT            |       2550   |    4709        | 996              | 5539               |